ma08/ma08.github.com/_posts/2015-08-27-The-insanity-of-sanity.md

 Before you go on, I am going to warn you that this post is going to be another one of those "existensial discussions" out there.
-Though as much as I am trying to put in a unique touch to it, I acknowledge the futility of that excercise.
+Though as much as I am trying to put in a unique touch to it, I acknowledge the futility of that exercise.
 If you have had enough of it, better go somewhere else to pass time.

 When you look around the world, it's easy to see that every thing looks to be